Algebraic geometry: 20th century

-B. L. van der Waerden, Oscar Zariski and André Weil developed a foundation for algebraic geometry based on contemporary commutative algebra, including valuation theory and the theory of ideals.
-One of the goals was to give a rigorous framework for proving the results of Italian school of algebraic geometry.
+B. L. van der Waerden, Oscar Zariski, and André Weil developed a foundation for algebraic geometry based on contemporary commutative algebra, including valuation theory and the theory of ideals.
+One of the goals was to give a rigorous framework for proving the results of the Italian school of algebraic geometry.
 In particular, this school used systematically the notion of generic point without any precise definition, which was first given by these authors during the 1930s.

 In the 1950s and 1960s, Jean-Pierre Serre and Alexander Grothendieck recast the foundations making use of sheaf theory.
 Later, from about 1960, and largely led by Grothendieck, the idea of schemes was worked out, in conjunction with a very refined apparatus of homological techniques.
 After a decade of rapid development the field stabilized in the 1970s, and new applications were made, both to number theory and to more classical geometric questions on algebraic varieties, singularities, moduli, and formal moduli.

 An important class of varieties, not easily understood directly from their defining equations, are the abelian varieties, which are the projective varieties whose points form an abelian group.
 The prototypical examples are the elliptic curves, which have a rich theory.
 They were instrumental in the proof of Fermat's Last Theorem and are also used in elliptic-curve cryptography.

 In parallel with the abstract trend of the algebraic geometry, which is concerned with general statements about varieties, methods for effective computation with concretely-given varieties have also been developed, which lead to the new area of computational algebraic geometry.
 One of the founding methods of this area is the theory of Gröbner bases, introduced by Bruno Buchberger in 1965.
 Another founding method, more specially devoted to real algebraic geometry, is the cylindrical algebraic decomposition, introduced by George E. Collins in 1973.